Sjögren's disease: Signs and symptoms

-Hypokalemic paralysis due to primary Sjögren syndrome was rarely reported in the literature.

 Complications

 Among the complications discussed above, women with anti-Ro/SS-A and anti-La/SS-B antibodies who become pregnant have an increased rate of neonatal lupus erythematosus with congenital heart block requiring a pacemaker.
-Type I cryoglobulinemia is a known complication of Sjögren's syndrome.
+Type I cryoglobulinemia is a known complication of Sjögren's disease.

-Sjögren's syndrome can affect such organs as the liver, pancreas, kidneys, lungs, and central nervous system.
+Sjögren's disease can affect such organs as the liver, pancreas, kidneys, lungs, and central nervous system.

 Associated conditions

-Sjögren's syndrome is associated with a number of other medical conditions, many of which are autoimmune or rheumatic disorders, such as celiac disease, fibromyalgia, SLE (lupus), autoimmune thyroiditis, multiple sclerosis and spondyloarthropathy, and several malignancies, principally non-Hodgkin lymphoma.
+Sjögren's disease is associated with a number of other medical conditions, many of which are autoimmune or rheumatic disorders, such as celiac disease, fibromyalgia, systemic lupus erythematosus (lupus), autoimmune thyroiditis, multiple sclerosis and spondyloarthropathy, and several malignancies, principally non-Hodgkin lymphoma.

+Sjogren's is the second most common cause of dysautonomia.

 Causes

-The cause of Sjögren's syndrome is unknown, but it may be the influence of a combination of genetic, environmental, and other factors, as is the case with many other autoimmune disorders.
+While the exact cause is unclear, it is believed to involve a combination of genetics and an environmental trigger such as exposure to a virus or bacterium, as is the case with many other autoimmune disorders.
 Around 20 autoantibodies could be involved.
+It can occur independently of other health problems or as a result of another connective tissue disorder.
+Sjögren's disease may be associated with other autoimmune diseases, including rheumatoid arthritis (RA), systemic lupus erythematosus (SLE) or systemic sclerosis.
+The inflammation that results progressively damages the glands.
+Diagnosis is by biopsy of moisture-producing glands and blood tests for specific antibodies.
+On biopsy there are typically lymphocytes within the glands.

 Genetics

-The observation of high rates of autoimmune disorders in families with a history of Sjögren's syndrome is linked with a genetic predisposition to the syndrome.
-Studies on the polymorphisms of human leukocyte antigen (HLA)-DR and HLA-DQ gene regions in Sjögren's patients show differential susceptibility to the syndrome as the result of different types of the resulting autoantibody production.
+The observation of high rates of autoimmune disorders in families with a history of Sjögren's disease is linked with a genetic predisposition to the disease.
+Studies on the polymorphisms of human leukocyte antigen (HLA)-DR and HLA-DQ gene regions in Sjögren's patients show differential susceptibility to the disease as the result of different types of the resulting autoantibody production.

 Hormones

-Since Sjögren's syndrome is associated with a high prevalence in women, sex hormones, especially estrogen, are believed to affect humoral and cell-mediated immune responses affecting susceptibility to the syndrome.
+Since Sjögren's disease is associated with a high prevalence in women, sex hormones, especially estrogen, are believed to affect humoral and cell-mediated immune responses affecting susceptibility to the disease.
 Androgens are generally considered to prevent autoimmunity.
 Studies on mice models suggest estrogen deficiency stimulates presentation of autoantigens, inducing Sjögren's-like symptoms.